ericvoit/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 There are several types of Attester identities defined in this document.
 This list is extensible:

 * chip-vendor: the vendor of the hardware chip used for the Attesting Environment (e.g., a primary Endorsement Key from a TPM)
-* chip-hardware: specific hardware with specific firmware from an 'ae-vendor'
+* chip-hardware: specific hardware with specific firmware from an 'chip-vendor'
 * target-environment: a unique instance of a software build running in an Attester (e.g., MRENCLAVE {{SGX}}, an Instance ID {{-PSA}}, an Identity Block {{SEV-SNP}}, or a hash which represents a set of software loaded since boot (e.g., TPM based integrity verification.))
 * target-developer: the organizational unit responsible for a particular 'target-environment' (e.g., MRSIGNER {{SGX}})
 * instance: a unique instantiated instance of an Attesting Environment running on 'chip-hardware' (e.g., an LDevID {{IEEE802.1AR}})